chaitanyarahalkar/WebTTY/README.md

 # WebTTY

-A Swiss Army knife that is provides secure tunnels to localhost and allows you to share your terminal as a web application.
+A Swiss Army knife that provides secure tunnels to localhost and allows you to share your terminal as a web application.

 <img src="icon.png" height="200">